1910 Auckland Rugby League season: Second grade

 A second grade competition was also played, however it received little coverage in the news media.
 It featured second teams from City Rovers, North Shore Albions and Ponsonby United, as well as a team from Northcote named the Northcote & Birkenhead Ramblers.
 Northcote were to go through the season undefeated to win the grade.
 On 6 June Northcote beat Ponsonby by default and North Shore beat City 12–6.
 On 25 June Northcote beat City 5–3.
+City beat Ponsonby 15-0 on July 2.
 The points table was published in The New Zealand Herald on 3 August.
 There had been two rounds of play scheduled for 13 and 20 August however it appears they were not played and the final table remained as follows.